hray001/rshell/README.md

 Does not work for an infinitely large command.

 LS
+---
-`-R` does not work properly and no combination of it and other flags will work properly
+`-R` does not work properly and no combination of it and other flags will work properly.
+Works only on current directory with the recursive directories containing other folders.
+Empty folders cause seg faults.

 specifying no directory argument results in nothing being output.